-In the third chapter of her series about relocating to Sweden, Duška Radosavljević Krojer explores the frustrations and difficulties that come from starting over in a new country.
+In the latest in her series about relocating to Sweden, Duška Radosavljević Krojer explores the frustrations and difficulties that come from starting over in a new country.

 Alex Chisholm looks back on Uglješa Šajtinac’s play Huddersfield, and the journey that led to her directing one of the most popular Serbian productions of recent years.

 Activist group ATA talk to Flamur Dardeshi about making work in unconventional spaces and using theatre to connect with the community.

 As the year draws to a close, SEEstage’s writers across the region discuss the shows that made a lasting impression on them in 2022.